yoonghan/yoonghan.github.io/README.md

 ## Additional site url

 1. CORS_ALLOW_ORIGIN - for whitelisting /api url defined in next.config.js to external apps.
-2. SITE_URL - configure for static site to call api.
+2. NEXT_PUBLIC_SITE_URL - configure for static site to call api.
-3. IS_LOCAL_API_SITE_URL - Indicate local api is used.
+3. NEXT_PUBLIC_IS_LOCAL_API_SITE_URL - Indicate local api is used.
 Used for variable domain name.

 ## Run Github workflows